 My usual fee is £60 - £80 per session however..

 At this particularly challenging time I’m offering half of my fee for online / telephone counselling at £30 - £40 per session.

 - Long term basis (6 months - open ended).

 I work face to face outside of normal office hours - weekday evenings with some availability at weekends.
-I am also available for telephone or Skype sessions.
+I am also available for telephone or secure Zoom sessions.